These text will not display in live site if no content is inserted

 DO NOT COPY & PASTE CONTENT IN HERE!!!
 Copied text will NOT display properly

 A museum visit can be a great way to spend time with the young people in your life.
 Click on the links below for information and ideas on how to participate in our cultural community!
 And when you’re in the museum, pick up a Student Gallery Guide to use in Audacious Freedom!

 Macy's Family Fun Days at AAMP

-Once a month, gather up the youth in your life and bring them to the museum for an assortment hands-on arts and crafts activities, interactive music and movement workshops, storytellers, historical re-enactors, and more!
+On the second Saturday of every month, gather up the youth in your life and bring them to the museum for an assortment hands-on activities, interactive music and movement workshops, storytellers, historical re-enactors, and more!
 A Family Fun Day may focus on a particular theme, or may simply celebrate the breadth and depth of the African Diaspora.
-Click here to see the full schedule or visit our calendar for details of upcoming days.
+Visit our calendar for details of upcoming days.

 Join us for the following family-friendly celebrations of African Diasporan history and culture!

 Martin Luther King Sharing the Heritage Celebration and Day of Service

 Celebrated on the Martin Luther King Day Holiday

 Join AAMP and the Citizens Join AAMP and the Citizens Bank Foundation as we celebrate the life and legacy of Dr. Martin Luther King, Jr!
 Donate food for our ChAAMPs Against Hunger Philabundance Food Drive; engage in hands-on service projects; explore our exhibits; watch great performances at our Community Celebration; and more!